-- Ensure an effective staff development programme to equip staff with skills to deliver new qualifications such as T levels. - Continue to develop recruitment methods for hard to recruit to areas. - Continue to develop effective employee relations and increase the use of focus groups and surveys. - Ensure effective relations with representative bodies such as unions. - Ensure the College actively promotes equality and diversity amongst the workforce. - Ensure the single central register is maintained and up to date. - Further develop the appraisal system to link to personal development plans. - Ensure an effective response to COVID and the communication to staff of College guidance. - Continue to develop 'positive culture programmes' such as 'Our Great College'. - Continue to focus on developing staff welfare. - Ensure teaching and professional support staff are recognised for their contribution. - Support the continued development of the College Advisory Groups.
+- Ensure an effective staff development programme to equip staff with skills to deliver new qualifications such as T levels. - Continue to develop recruitment methods for hard to recruit to areas. - Continue to develop effective employee relations and increase the use of focus groups and surveys. - Ensure effective relations with representative bodies such as unions. - Ensure the College actively promotes equality and diversity amongst the workforce. - Ensure the single central register is maintained and up to date. - Further develop the appraisal system to link to personal development plans. - Continue to develop 'positive culture programmes' such as 'Our Great College'. - Continue to focus on developing staff welfare. - Ensure teaching and professional support staff are recognised for their contribution. - Support the continued development of the College Advisory Groups.